-Though the controversial Selling Sunset cast member was missing during the reunion special, which premiered on May 6, her absence didn’t keep the rest of the cast from talking about her Season 5 antics.
-When host Tan France asked whether Christine actually bribed a client, Jason said, “I don’t think it’s for debate that she did this,” explaining that he spoke to Emma’s client directly about the offer Christine made to him.
-But he also revealed they “haven’t really addressed” the incident since, and that Christine “hasn’t reached out” to talk about it.
+And she was also a no-show at the Selling Sunset reunion special.
+But her absence didn’t keep the rest of the cast from talking about her season five antics.
+When host Tan France asked whether Quinn actually bribed a client, Jason said, “I don’t think it’s for debate that she did this,” explaining that he spoke to Hernan’s client directly about the offer Quinn made to him.

 This article was originally published on